vackosar/vackosar.github.io/_posts/2024-04-20-How-I-Cook-One-Pot-High-Protein-High-Fiber-Low-Histamine-Food.md

 permalink: /:categories/:title
 ---

-This recipe produces 5 simple meals in 35 minutes.
+Here is a recipe produces 5 simple meals in 35 minutes.

 I don't like restaurant foods and I don't feel well after eating them due to histamine content, so I developed following recipe over the years.
-Some ingredients are accidentally inline with Bryan Johnsons recipes, but some things I got inspired from him.
+Some ingredients are accidentally inline with likely quite healthy Bryan Johnson's recipes, but some things I got inspired from him.
+You can cook this all-in-one pot, and that is how I cooked the original variant, but for the best results, I recommend splitting it as described below.

 - Prepare your large pressure cooking pot, e.g., from IKEA.
 - Soak 500g of black beans (or red beans) for 8 hours, e.g., overnight.
 Wash beans afterward.
 The beans should absorb the water and be a bit softer.